 - Personnel and resources required to provide an alternative solution

-- How and by which means a user will get help if they experience a problem
+- How and by which means a user will get help if they experience a problem; an accessibility statement

 - Frequent revisions, at least annually, and to coincide with technology renewal or significant updates to the technology